Anime4000/IFME/README.md

 # Internet Friendly Media Encoder
 ## Introduction
-Back on 2012 as collage student, originally developed for compressing FRAPS game recording by using x264 for archiving, my friends showing that IFME simple and lightweight, from that IFME was born.
+Back on 2012 as college student, I originally developed IFME for compressing FRAPS game recordings by using x264 for archiving, my friends showing that IFME simple and lightweight, from that IFME was born.

 ## License
-IFME Source Code under license [GPL 2.0](http://choosealicense.com/licenses/gpl-2.0/).<br>However you are not allow to sell either in **Source Code** or **Binaries** form.
+IFME Source Code under license [GPL 2.0](http://choosealicense.com/licenses/gpl-2.0/).<br>However you are not allowed to sell either **Source Code** or **Binaries**.

 Artwork drawn by [53C](http://53c.deviantart.com/) and [adeq](https://www.facebook.com/liyana.0426) are property of IFME Project and under license [Attribution-NonCommercial 4.0 International](http://creativecommons.org/licenses/by-nc/4.0/)

 ## Donation
 Support this project!
-Even with little penny make this project alive and up-to-date!
+Even a little penny make this project alive and up-to-date!

-You can donate via to [my paypal](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=4CKYN7X3DGA7U).
-If you made a donation, don't forget to tell us at [Facebook](https://www.facebook.com/internetfriendlymediaencoder) or  [Twitter](https://twitter.com/Anime4000), You will honored and listed on *Hall of Fame* and **About Program**
+You can donate via [my paypal](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=4CKYN7X3DGA7U).
+If you made a donation, don't forget to tell us at [Facebook](https://www.facebook.com/internetfriendlymediaencoder) or  [Twitter](https://twitter.com/Anime4000), You will be honored and listed on *Hall of Fame* and **About Program**

 ## You
 ### System Requirement